 There is an expectation at The Castle school that all students engage in clubs as we fully believe that engagement in extracurricular provision will enhance students' opportunities to achieve.
-This academic year there are over 300 clubs across all faculties.
-60% of our students have taken part in extra curricular provision every week this academic year.
+This academic year there are over 389 clubs across all faculties which 99% of our students have attended.
 This offer is now higher than pre COVID -19.
 All our participation is tracked on Absolute Education.
 This software monitors each individual student and which activities they are participating in.
 Participation of all students is closely monitored and students with lower participation rates are identified in pastoral meetings and appropriate support / intervention is put in place.